Shirley-Patricia/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 11. Counts the number of directories and sub-directories in the current directory.
 12. Displays the 10 newest files, sorted from the newest to the oldest
 13. Takes a list of words as input and prints only words that appear exactly once.
+14. Display lines containing the pattern “root” from the file /etc/passwd.